- PhD, Princeton University

-Speech, performance, storytelling, and communication remain central to her interests as a scholar, and as a teacher too.
-In addition to teaching courses on ancient Greek language, classical myth, and related topics for the Classical Studies program, she contributes on a regular basis to Rice’s Program in Writing and Communication by offering writing intensive seminars for incoming freshmen.
+Speech, performance, storytelling, and communication stands the center of Hilary Mackie’s work both as a scholar and as a teacher.
+In addition to courses on ancient Greek language, classical myth, and related topics for the Classical Studies program, she contributes on a regular basis to Rice’s Program in Writing and Communication by offering writing intensive seminars for incoming freshmen.

-Graceful Errors: Pindar and the Performance of Praise (Ann Arbor: University of Michigan Press, 2003).
+- Graceful Errors: Pindar and the Performance of Praise (Ann Arbor, MI: University of Michigan Press, 2003).

-Talking Trojan: Speech and Community in the Iliad (Lanham, MD: Rowman and Littlefield, 1996).
+- Talking Trojan: Speech and Community in the Iliad (Lanham, MD: Rowman & Littlefield, 1996).